HenestrosaDev/xkcd-downloader/README.md

 Besides those directories, there are also these two files in the root (apart from the .gitignore, README.md and LICENSE):

 - `xkcd-downloader.spec`: Used to generate a .exe file with [PyInstaller](https://pyinstaller.org/en/stable/).
 - `requirements.txt`: Lists the names and versions of each package used to build this project.
+To install the requirements, execute `pip install -r requirements.txt`.

 <!-- BUILT WITH -->